LastComrade/Words-to-live-by/README.md

 # Words to live by developed by Create React App

+Run `npm install` or `yarn add` to install all the dependencies and node modules which are listed in `package.json` file

 ## Available Scripts

 In the project directory, you can run: